 I don’t know about you, but I prefer super thin atchara slices.
 To get this size for the papaya, carrots, and garlic, I used a mandolin with a shredding attachment and safety gloves to prevent me from getting hurt.

-You can also use a food processor with a shredding attachment or a knife if you want to do this manually, but you save soo much time using a mandolin.
+You can also use a food processor with a shredding attachment, a boxed grater, or a knife if you want to do this manually, but you save soo much time using a mandolin.
 I used a knife for the green bell peppers because they had a tendency to lose their shape with the shredder attachment.

 I give them a quick rinse over the sink and them wring them out with a cheese cloth.
 Each ingredient is then ready to soak up all the brine and all that tangy and sweet flavor.